Geno Crandall

-Geno Crandall is an American basketball player who currently plays for the BG Göttingen of the Basketball Bundesliga.
+Geno Crandall (born October 21, 1996) is an American professional basketball player for Benfica of the Liga Portuguesa de Basquetebol.
 Crandall spent four seasons playing basketball at the University of North Dakota before transferring to Gonzaga University as a redshirt senior.
-As a professional, Crandall was named MVP of the British Basketball League twice, back-to-back in 2021 and 2022.
+As a professional, Crandall was named MVP of the British Basketball League twice, back-to-back in 2021 and 2022, before moving to BG Göttingen ahead of the 2022-23 season.

 Early life

 Crandall played high school basketball at DeLaSalle in his hometown of Minneapolis, Minnesota.
 While there he was part of three straight state championship winning teams.
 He was named Tri-Metro All-Conference in his junior and senior years.
 Despite the championships and individual honors, Crandall was lightly recruited coming out of high school.
 He was unranked as a prospect in the class of 2014.
-In the fall of his senior season he committed to play his college basketball at North Dakota.
+In the fall of his senior season, he committed to play his college basketball at North Dakota.